-Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.
+Your Employee Assistance Program is a support service that can help you take the first step toward change.

-Health literacy: a proactive approach to health care
+Health Literacy: A proactive approach to health care

 The mega-popularity of the TV star Dr. Mehmet Oz – one of North America’s most beloved and trusted health-care advisors – suggests that we have a desire and a need to learn more about health.
 It may be tips about weight loss, how to reduce your blood pressure or the latest and greatest naturopathic remedies that interest you about his show.
 Ultimately, though, we all watch for the same reason and all want the same thing – to be healthy.